List of Belgium national football team hat-tricks

+Romelu Lukaku holds the record for the most hat-tricks scored for Belgium, with four in total.

 Since the inception of international association football matches, 28 Belgium male footballers have scored three or more goals (a hat-trick) in a game.
 The first player to score a hat-trick for Belgium was Pierre-Joseph Destrebecq, while on the books of Union Saint-Gilloise, in a friendly match against France in 1905.
 Three players, Robert De Veen, Bert De Cleyn and Josip Weber, have scored five goals in one match.
 Romelu Lukaku has scored the greatest number of hat-tricks for Belgium, with four.

 Belgium have conceded 44 hat-tricks since 1904, the most recent being scored by Haris Seferovic in a 2–5 UEFA Nations League loss against Switzerland.
-Undoubtedly, the most famous hat-trick against Belgium came during the 1986 FIFA World Cup, when Belgium overcame three goals by Ihor Belanov to move past the Soviet Union into the quarter finals.
+Undoubtedly, the most famous hat-trick against Belgium came during the 1986 FIFA World Cup, when Belgium overcame three goals by Igor Belanov to move past the Soviet Union into the quarter-finals.